ChrisLaRocque/astrofolio/src/content/projects/tailwind-color-picker.md

 ## Gotchas

-Some hex values just don't have reasonable matches in Tailwind, so your results may vary.
+- Some hex values just don't have reasonable matches in Tailwind, so your results may vary.
+- The less saturated a hex, the more likely to get a variation of gray you are